chris-thorpe3db/squawk-code-generator/README.md

 # C# Squawk Code Generator

-A transponder code, more commonly known as a "Squawk code" is a 4-digit number whose digits range from 0-7 whose purpose is to identify aircraft flying in an airspace.
+A transponder code, also known as a "Squawk code" is a 4-digit number whose digits range from 0-7 whose purpose is to identify aircraft flying in an airspace.
 This program uses the .NET built-in pseudo-random number generator to generate these codes. ***THIS PROGRAM IS FOR SIMULATION USE ONLY!***

 ## Features